 When it comes to investing, there are a plethora of strategies with varying degrees of risks.
-One such strategy is dollar-cost averaging, which is designed to build wealth over time.
+One such strategy is dollar-cost averaging, aka DCA, which is designed to build wealth over time.
 This is an investment approach in which periodic purchases of assets ultimately eliminate the need for timing markets.
 Sounds confusing?
-Continue reading to know more about this strategy and how to use it effectively in your crypto operations.
+Continue reading to know more about this strategy and how to use it effectively in your crypto investing strategy.

 Dollar-cost averaging (DCA) is a less-measured investment plan that helps investors eliminate emotion-based decisions.
 Here, the investor looks to mitigate the effect of price volatility by spreading purchases across predefined intervals.
 Instead of investing a lump sum in an asset class, the investor chooses to invest a fixed amount weekly, monthly or on a bimonthly basis.
 This is done regardless of the changes in prices.